ikechukwu-peter/foodie/README.md

 ## Acknowledgments

-- Hat tip to [Cloudinary](cloudinary.com) for their awesome API to store images
+- Hat tip to [Cloudinary](cloudinary.com) for their awesome API to store images and [MongoDB Atlas](mongodb.com) for their awesome DB.

 ## 📝 License